-- 1. Saskatchewan School Boards Association (SSBA) Public Section Executive - 1.1 Purpose - Attend SSBA Public Section Executive meetings. - Represent the Board's positions and interests at the provincial level. - Communicate to the Board at the next regular meeting the work of the SSBA Public Section Executive. - 1.2 Membership - One trustee. - 1.3 Meetings - As determined and scheduled by the SSBA Public Section Executive. - 2.
-Saskatchewan School Boards Association (SSBA) Indigenous Council - 2.1 Purpose - Attend SSBA Indigenous Council meetings. - Represent the Board's positions and interests at the provincial level. - Communicate to the Board at the next regular meeting the work of the SSBA Indigenous Council.
+- 1. Saskatchewan School Boards Association (SSBA) Public Section Executive

+- 1.1 Purpose

+- Attend SSBA Public Section Executive meetings.

+- Clarify and represent the Board's formal positions and interests at the provincial level.

+- Communicate to the Board at the next regular meeting the work of the SSBA Public Section Executive.

+- 1.2 Membership

+- One trustee.

+- 1.3 Meetings

+- As determined and scheduled by the SSBA Public Section Executive.

+- 2. Saskatchewan School Boards Association (SSBA) Indigenous Council

+- 2.1 Purpose

+- Attend SSBA Indigenous Council meetings.

+- Clarify and represent the Board's formal positions and interests at the provincial level.

+- Communicate to the Board at the next regular meeting the work of the SSBA Indigenous Council.

-- 2.2 Membership - A minimum of one designated representative. - Other trustees may also attend meetings. - 2.3 Meetings - As determined and scheduled by the SSBA Indigenous Council generally four times per year. - 3.
-Saskatchewan High Schools Athletic Association (SHSAA) - 3.1 Purpose - Attend SHSAA meetings. - Represent the Board's positions and interests at SHSAA meetings. - Communicate to the Board the work of SHSAA. - May be a voting member of the North Central Athletic Association - 3.2 Membership - One trustee. - 3.3 Meetings - At the call of SHSAA - 4.
-Saskatchewan School Boards Association (Board Chairs Council) - 4.1 Purpose - Attend meetings of the SSBA Board Chairs Council. - Represent the Board's views and communicate to the Board Chairs Council the Board's perspectives. - Communicate to the Board the work of Board Chairs Council. - 4.2 Membership - Board Chair or designate. - 4.3 Meetings - As determined and scheduled by the SSBA. - 5.
-Saskatchewan Rivers School Division #119 Foundation Corporation - 5.1 Purpose - Attend Foundation Board meetings. - Communicate to the Board the work of the Foundation Corporation. - 5.2 Membership - At least two elected members of the Board (requires three members until the Foundation Board is operational). - 5.3 Meetings - At the call of the SRSD Foundation Corporation. - 6.
-City and School Boards Liaison Committee - 6.1 Purpose - Attend meetings of the City and School Boards Liaison Committee. - Represent the Board's views and communicate to the Committee the Board's issues and concerns. - Makes recommendations to City Council and or the respective School Boards in relevant matters to all parties. - Communicate to the Board the work of City and School Boards Liaison Committee.
+- 2.2 Membership

+- A minimum of one designated representative.

+- Other trustees may also attend meetings.

+- 2.3 Meetings

+- As determined and scheduled by the SSBA Indigenous Council generally four times per year.

+- 3. Saskatchewan High Schools Athletic Association (SHSAA)

+- 3.1 Purpose

+- Attend SHSAA meetings.

+- Clarify and represent the Board's formal positions and interests at SHSAA meetings.

+- Communicate to the Board the work of SHSAA.

+- May be a voting member of the North Central Athletic Association

+- 3.2 Membership

+- One trustee.

+- 3.3 Meetings

+- At the call of SHSAA

+- 4. Saskatchewan School Boards Association (Board Chairs Council)

+- 4.1 Purpose

+- Attend meetings of the SSBA Board Chairs Council.

+- Clarify and represent the Board's formal positions and communicate to the Board Chairs Council the Board's perspectives.

+- Communicate to the Board the work of Board Chairs Council.

+- 4.2 Membership

+- Board Chair or designate.

+- 4.3 Meetings

+- As determined and scheduled by the SSBA.

+- 5. Saskatchewan Rivers School Division #119 Foundation Corporation - 5.1 Purpose - Attend Foundation Board meetings. - Communicate to the Board the work of the Foundation Corporation, including annual report and financial statements. - 5.2 Membership - At least two elected members of the Board (requires three members until the Foundation Board is operational). - 5.3 Meetings - At the call of the SRSD Foundation Corporation. - 6.
+City and School Boards Liaison Committee - 6.1 Purpose - Attend meetings of the City and School Boards Liaison Committee. - Prepare a list of school board priorities for the City and School Boards Liaison Committee to be submitted at least annually. - Clarify and represent the Board's formal positions and communicate to the Committee the Board's issues and concerns. - Makes recommendations to City Council and or the respective School Boards in relevant matters to all parties. - Communicate to the Board the committee's Terms of Reference and updates on the work of City and School Boards Liaison Committee. - 6.2 MembershipBoard Chair and one urban trustee. - Board Chair and o Mostings - 6.3 Meetings - As determined and scheduled by the City of Prince Albert. - 7.
+School Community Council Cluster Representatives - 7.1 Purpose - Trustees are selected to act as SCC cluster representatives to build and maintain effective two-way communication between SCCs and the Board - The role of the representative: - Represent Board decisions and directions to the SCC; - o Represent Council recommendations and issues to the Board; - Serve as a liaison and support/resource person to the SCC. - 7.2 Membership - Trustees are assigned to clusters at the annual organizational meeting.
+Current cluster assignments are as follows SRPSD Board Committee Structure. - 7.3 Meetings - At the call of the SCC.
+Typically, the schedule for the year is determined in September.